TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Organic pillows are the perfect solution if you're concerned about breathing in toxic chemicals while you sleep.

-The fact is that most regular pillows are made from synthetic materials such as polyurethane foam, which is terrible for the environment and contains toxins and flame retardants that have been linked to serious health issues.
+Most regular pillows are made from synthetic materials such as polyurethane foam.
+It's terrible for the environment and contains toxins and flame retardants that can affect the air quality in your home.

 If you're like me, you won't want these harmful chemicals right next to your head for 8 hours a day!

-I've spent the last 12 months testing and researching the best organic pillows on the market, during which time I've learned which brands and products are trustworthy (and which to avoid).
+I've spent over 12 months testing and researching the best organic pillows on the market, during which time I've learned which brands and products are trustworthy (and which to avoid).

-Today I'll show you some amazing options made from natural materials like organic latex, organic wool, or down feathers.
-They're super comfy, offer incredible head and neck support, and (crucially) are 100% non-toxic!
+Below, I list some amazing options made from natural materials like organic latex, organic wool, or down feathers.
+They're super comfy, offer incredible head and neck support, and (crucially) are certified non-toxic!

 ✔ Optimal Support & Comfort